coinwise-io/zrobank-doc-api/docs/caas/authentication.md

 # Authentication

-Todas as requisições da API requerem uma autenticação de segurança do tipo HTTP Bearer Authentication, através de um **Access Token**.
+All API requests require HTTP Bearer Authentication security authentication through an **Access Token**.

-É importante ressaltar que todas as requisições à API devem ser feitas por HTTPS, já que chamadas realizadas por HTTP simples não serão aceitas.
-Além disso, é fundamental que as solicitações à API sejam autenticadas, caso contrário elas não serão executadas com sucesso.
+It is important to note that all API requests must be made via HTTPS, as calls made by simple HTTP will not be accepted.
+In addition, it is essential that API requests be authenticated, otherwise they will not be successfully executed.

-## Como gerar um novo Access Token?
+## How to generate a new Access Token?

-Para gerar um novo Access Token, basta fornecer o seu `API ID` e `API Key` no corpo de requisição do endpoint `/auth/signin`.
-Esta requisição irá retornar um Access Token, que é justamente o Baerer Token necessário para a autenticação das demais requisições.
+To generate a new Access Token, simply provide your `API ID` and `API Key` in the request body of the `/auth/signin` endpoint.
+This request will return an Access Token, which is precisely the Baerer Token required for authentication of all requests.

-> Caso o seu Access Token pare de funcionar, insira-o no endpoint `/auth/refresh-token`, e um novo Access Token válido será retornado.
+> If your Access Token stops working, insert it into the `/auth/refresh-token` endpoint, and a new valid Access Token will be returned, ready to be used.